MF42-DZH/ModePile/README.md

 * _Pong_ - A single-player Pong clone.
 * _Scanline_ - Inspired by Scanner mode on [Tetris for the PSP Mini](https://harddrop.com/wiki/Tetris_(PSP_Mini)) and [Tetris Pop](https://harddrop.com/wiki/Tetris_Pop).
 * _Score Trial_ - An approximation of the SCORE ATTACK modes in DTET.
+* _Shadow Marahton_ - Build your own pieces in this extended Marathon.
 * _Single Death Marathon_ - Marathon, but the pieces queue up to become big.

 ## Libraries Available: